developer-zebra/developer-zebra-site/src/datawedge/6-3/guide/about/index.md

 * **UNREGISTER_FOR_NOTIFICATION -** cancels request for app notification
 * **NOTIFICATION -** contains information about changes to a scanner or profile

-DataWedge 6.3 implements a new structure for launching Android intents, part of a transition that will ultimately support multiple intents launched as a single command.
+**DataWedge 6.3 builds on the new structure for launching Android intents introduced with DataWedge 6.2** that can launch multiple intents in a single command.
+DataWedge continues to support all original commands using their original syntax.
 For details, see the [DataWedge Data Capture API](../api) guide.

-FIXXXXXXXXXXX and MERRRRGE (from API guide) **DataWedge 6.3 builds on the new structure for launching Android intents introduced in the prior version**, with the ultimate goals of providing full control of DataWedge Profiles through intents and supporting multiple intents launched as a single command.
-As part of this transition, more new commands are introduced in 6.3 that use a new command syntax.
-DataWedge continues to support all original commands using their original syntax.

 ### Main Functionality
 The version of DataWedge documented in this guide provides the following primary functions and options: